Tutorial 3 - Threads, mutexes and signals #

 Main Thread: Initiate students, then for 4 seconds at random intervals (100-300ms) strike off one of the students (cancel thread).
 After the 4s period waits for the students threads and prints the counters.

 Students threads: Student (thread) adds itself to the counter of the first year, after a second it removes itself from it and adds to the second year counter and so on until it reaches the BSc counter.
-The thread must be always prepared for cacellation.
+The thread must be always prepared for cancellation.

 What you need to know: